-As many of you have figured out by now, Runkeeper isn’t just for runners.
-Cyclists, rowers and even Nordic walkers can all use Runkeeper to track their activities.
+As many of you have figured out by now, the ASICS Runkeeper app isn’t just for runners.
+Cyclists, rowers, and even Nordic walkers can all use the Runkeeper app to track their activities.
 We have almost 30 different activity types at this point in time, and today we’re going to show you how to mix it up, along with a few reasons why.
-Not only that, we’ll also show you how to manually log trips that you can’t track outside, such as treadmill running, boxing and yoga!
+Not only that, but we’ll also show you how to manually log trips that you can’t track outside, such as treadmill running, boxing, and yoga!

 Right on the start tab, you will no doubt have noticed the running man icon on the top left on your iPhone, or the top left of the bottom box above “Go Running” on your Android.
 By tapping on that, you’ll be brought to our list of activity types, where you’ll be able to select your activity of choice!

-After selecting an activity type, you’l be brought to the Save Activity screen where you can enter your duration and the calories you burned doing your activity, and then all you need to do is hit save!
+After selecting an activity type, you’ll be brought to the Save Activity screen where you can enter your duration and the calories you burned doing your activity, and then all you need to do is hit save!
 What’s that you say?
 You’re running inside on a treadmill?
 Or cycling on a stationary bike?
-Just select running or cycling from the activities screen, and when you’re on the Save Activity screen, select More in the upper right hand corner.
+Just select running or cycling from the activities screen, and when you’re on the Save Activity screen, select More in the upper right-hand corner.

 On this screen, you can select a workout, a route, or any gym equipment you used.
 If you’re using gym equipment, chances are you’re not going to need a workout or a route.
 If you’re logging a run you forgot to track, those would come in handy though, wouldn’t they?

 If you’re tracking gym equipment, just select it, and you’ll have your choice of options!
 After that, you’ll just head back to the More screen.
 Head back from there, and you’ll be able to save and that’s it!
 You’ll have successfully logged your activity.
 Congrats!